Paralegal Career Types & Training

 There are two main changes seen – corporations favor paralegals over lawyers to keep costs down so legal services that once a lawyer did can be done by paralegals.

-Second, following the aftermath of the great financial recession of 2007, small and medium businesses including individuals are still battling bankruptcy filings, foreclosures and divorce settlements.
+Second, small and medium businesses including individuals are still battling bankruptcy filings, foreclosures and divorce settlements.

-Paralegals, generally provide the same legal services as lawyers but a reduced cost, and are thus inclined to fare pretty reasonably in difficult economic situations.
+Paralegals, generally provide the same legal services as lawyers but a reduced cost, and are thus inclined to fare pretty reasonably in difficult and booming economic situations.

 If you’d like to learn more about a career as a paralegal, and possible paralegal areas of specialty, please check out our other resources.